junha3284/coinbase-transfer/README.md

 # coinbase-transfer
-This utility helps to transfer balance from my Coinbase account to my friend's on a regular basis.
+This utility helps to transfer balance from one [Coinbase](https://www.coinbase.com/) account to another on a regular basis.

-## Overview
+## Motivation

 My friend and I were together to build a mining rig to mine Ethereum in 2017.
 We put up half of the money each person so the return should be distributed evenly as well!